5 Tactical Questions Higher Ed Administrators Should Be Asking About MOOCs

 3. How might MOOCs help us strengthen our relationships?

 One other benefit of the UW-La Crosse MOOC I discussed above has been more contact with faculty at the feeder high schools their students come from.
-They’ve also had more cooperation with math departments on other campuses of the UW system since those other campuses helped provide live tutoring sessions during the MOOC.
+They also have more cooperation with math departments on other campuses of the UW system since those other campuses helped provide live tutoring sessions during the MOOC.
 Regional and system-wide cooperation are mission critical for many schools, and the creative use of MOOCs may be effective ways to achieve that.

 Other schools may have town-gown relationships they wish to cultivate or improve.
 The Ivy League school near where I live, with generous workload policies, can afford to send faculty to volunteer in every after school program, health clinic and library in the area.
-But other private universities in this area with more limited resources participate in the larger community less consistently.
+But other private universities in this area with more limited resources participate in the community less consistently.
 MOOCs offered in partnership with local organizations and that play on a school’s unique academic offerings could be a cost effective way to increase their community engagement.

 4. How might MOOCs help us leverage our advantages?